-Our next session begins September 13.
-Registrations are accepted year round but the next volunteer training session will not be held until August.
-Placement depends on completing all required paperwork before September 1 and completing volunteer training (for new volunteers).
+Our current session began September 13 and runs through June.
+Registrations are accepted year round.
+Placement depends on completing all required paperwork and completing volunteer training (for new volunteers).
 Then the participants will be matched to the right horse and number of volunteers and days/times that work for the family.
 When enough trained volunteers are available, the participant will be placed on the schedule.

 Lead volunteers are typically long-standing volunteers who are responsible for coordinating the activities before and after classes.
 They also serve as a resource person for other volunteers by guiding and assisting them as needed.
 This role requires a thorough understanding of the barn, horses and needs of the instructor; therefore, the lead volunteer position is by invitation only.

 Equine program and facility volunteers are responsible for assisting with the general care of the horses, feedings, barn and facility upkeep.
 In addition to the general orientation, barn & facility volunteers are trained for the tasks which they are assigned.
 Working in the barn and on the property is more physically demanding.

 Volunteers offering to share a special skill or technical experience that may benefit the program are encouraged to do so.
 Areas of special skills/experience may include graphic design, public relations, photography, etc. Please contact the volunteer coordinator for more information.